armno/webgl-101/readme.md

 ## How to get help from VSCode? 🤔

-The real problem is that VSCode cannot guess the type of returned `canvas` element.
+The actual problem is that VSCode cannot guess the type of returned `canvas` element.

 By using `document.getElementById()`, we got `HTMLElement` type returned.